CASCADE INJURY LAW, PLLC, BELLEVUE PERSONAL INJURY ATTORNEY PROVIDING BOLD REPRESENTATION FOR CLIENTS INJURED DUE TO NEGLIGENT ACTS OF OTHERS

 If you are injured and unable to earn your regular wages, you may be concerned about how much money your case may be worth.
 While there are many online tools that promise to function as a ‘personal injury calculator’ and provide you with a dollar amount for your case, those tools are often incorrect and may yield a case value that is too high or, sometimes, too low.

 Your final settlement amount is likely a combination of economic and non-economic damages.
 Economic damages are medical bills, lost wages, damaged property, and other financial losses resulting from the accident.
 Non-economic damages are the more subjective effects of the accident and injury, such as pain, suffering, and emotional distress.
 Generally, the more severe your injuries and the more significant your losses are, the higher your case value may be.
-The best way to get a more accurate estimate is to have a personal injury lawyer (such as Cascade Injury Law, PLLC) analyze your case.
+The best way to get a more accurate estimate is to have a experienced personal injury attorney (such as Cascade Injury Law, PLLC) analyze your case.

 What is a statute of limitations?